-Sam Bergin Goncalves added: ‘Shane is loving and affectionate and enjoys gardening, baking, swimming and visiting museums.
-He has cerebral palsy, a visual impairment and a severe learning difficulty.
+Sam Bergin Goncalves added: ‘Shane is loving and affectionate and enjoys gardening, baking, swimming, and visiting museums.
+He has cerebral palsy, visual impairment, and severe learning difficulty.

 James Palmer, head of the Social Care Programme at NHS Digital, said: ‘The development of these standards marks a major step forward for social care, supporting better care for service users and wider use of shared digital records across the UK.

 ‘Several areas across the UK have already begun implementing the standards, resulting in improvements to well-being and health and care.
 The learning from these pilots will be shared across the country.’